castorsky/proxmox-vagrant-image/packer/proxmox_check/pve_vagrant/README.md

 Role Variables
 --------------

 There is no much options to configure.
-Only one variable exists at this moment: `pve_vagrant__vagrant_key_url`, which sets URL where insecure Vagrant public key can be found.
+There are some variable exist at this moment:
+ - `pve_vagrant__vagrant_key_url` which sets URL where insecure Vagrant public key can be found;
+ - `pve_vagrant__system_upgrade` which controls if OS will be upgraded prior to packaging (accepts YES/NO string, passing boolean variables via Packer have a strange behavior).

 Dependencies
 ------------